NickMcConnell/FAangband/docs/world.rst

 Mining
 ======

-Some treasure within the dungeon can be found only by mining it out of the walls.
+Some treasure can be found only by mining it out of rock formations and walls.
 Many rich strikes exist within each level, but must be found and mined.
 Quartz veins are the richest, yielding the most metals and gems, but magma veins will have some hoards hidden within.